-You love your parents and you want the best for them, but you can’t rush into situations.
+You love your parents and you want the best for them, but you can’t rush them into situations that they are not totally comfortable with.
 If you feel they need to go to a doctor but are worried about taking them, could you ask the doctor to do a home visit?
-This way, it can feel like a less formal assessment which could scare your Mum or Dad into refusing to see them.
+This way, it can feel like a less formal assessment, reducing the risk of scaring your Mum or Dad into refusing to see them.

 7. Seek Expert Advice

-The signs around the home and in your parent’s behaviour might be obvious to you that something is wrong, but sometimes it takes professional advice to convince them of this.
+The signs that a parent needs help may be there for all to see, but it can often take the advice or diagnosis of a medical professional to convince them.
 Talking to doctors or even social workers can help convince an elderly person of their situation.
-They could detail the potential problems without help from a carer and provide questions your parent might have about possible treatments.
+They could detail the potential problems faced without help from a carer and provide answers to questions your parent might have about possible treatments.

 Our expert team offer health screenings in Birmingham, Leicester and Bradford can provide a full health check alongside our expert advice.
 Our assessment can tell your elderly parents if they are at risk of having a stroke, developing diabetes or other health ailments.
 We can also provide a screening in their home if your Mum or Dad prefer.
 Our assessment can then inform you on whether health care arrangements need to be made.

 Contact us today about our home care and specialist care services or download our brochure.